Tilt Train: Rolling stock

 With a top service speed of 160 km/h and the ability to tilt five degrees in each direction, the Electric Tilt Train is one of the fastest trains in Australia.
-The train has a similar maximum allowed speed to the V/Line VLocity, the Transwa Prospector railcar and the New South Wales XPT, although the XPT is rarely able to achieve its maximum operating speed due to track condition and curvature.
+The train has a similar maximum allowed speed to the V/Line VLocity, the Transwa Prospector railcar and the New South Wales XPT.
 In May 1999, the train achieved a top speed of 210 km/h under test conditions.